-- BP should be lowered if ≥140/90 mm Hg and treated to a target <130/80 mm Hg (<140/80 in elderly patients).
-96 - The treatment strategy should include an RAS inhibitor (and a CCB and/or thiazide-like diuretic). - The treatment should include a statin in primary prevention if LDL-C >70 mg/dL (1.8 mmol/L) (diabetes with target organ damage) or >100 mg/dL (2.6 mmol/L) (uncomplicated diabetes). - The treatment should include glucose and lipid lowering as per current guidelines (see Section 11: Resources).
+- BP should be lowered if ≥140/90 mmHg and treated to a target <130/80 mmHg (<140/80 in elderly patients) [96]. - The treatment strategy should include a renin-angiotensin system (RAS) inhibitor [and a calcium channel blocker (CCB) and/or thiazide-like diuretic]. - The treatment should include a statin in primary prevention if LDL-C > 70 mg/dl (1.8 mmol/l) (diabetes

-Lipid Disorders
+- with target organ damage) or >100 mg/dl (2.6 mmol/l) (uncomplicated diabetes). - The treatment should include glucose and lipid lowering as per current guidelines (see Resources, Section 11).

-- BP should be lowered as done in the general population, preferentially with RAS-inhibitors (ARB, ACE-I) and CCBs. - Statins are the lipid-lowering treatment of choice with or without ezetimibe and/or PCSK9 inhibitor (in the optimal setting).
+Lipid disorders

-• Serum triglyceride lowering should be considered if >200 mg/dL (2.3 mmol/L) particularly in patients with hypertension and DM.
+- BP should be lowered as done in the general population, preferentially with RAS-inhibitors (ARB, ACE-I) and CCBs [97]. - Statins are the lipid-lowering treatment of choice with or without ezetimibe and/or PCSK9 inhibitor (in the optimal setting) [98]. - Serum triglyceride lowering should be considered if >200 mg/dl (2.3 mmol/l) particularly in patients with hypertension and diabetes mellitus.
 Possible additional benefits using fenofibrate in low HDL/high triglyceride subgroup.

-Metabolic Syndrome (MS)
+Metabolic syndrome (MS)

-- Patients with hypertension and MS have a high-risk profile. - The diagnosis of MS should be made by separate evaluation of single components. - The treatment of MS is based on changes in lifestyle (diet and exercise). - The treatment of hypertension and MS should include BP control as in the general population and treatment of additional risk factors based on level and overall cardiovascular risk (SCORE and/or ASCVD calculator).
+- Patients with hypertension and MS have a highrisk profile. - The diagnosis of MS should be made by separate evaluation of single components. - The treatment of MS is based on changes in lifestyle (diet and exercise). - The treatment of hypertension and MS should include BP control as in the general population and treatment of additional risk factors based on level and overall cardiovascular risk (SCORE and/or ASCVD calculator).

-Other Comorbidities
+Other comorbidities

-(See Table 10).
+(see Table 10)

-Hypertension and Inflammatory Rheumatic Diseases (IRD)
+Hypertension and inflammatory rheumatic diseases (IRD)

-- IRD (rheumatoid arthritis, psoriasis-arthritis, etc) are associated with an increased prevalence of hypertension under diagnosed and poorly controlled.
-99,100 - IRD show an increase in cardiovascular risk only partially related to cardiovascular risk factors. - Rheumatoid arthritis is predominant among IRD. - The presence of IRD should increase 1 step of cardiovascular risk. - BP should be lowered as in the general population, preferentially with RAS-inhibitors (evidence of an overactive RAAS) and CCBs. - Underlying diseases should be effectively treated by reducing inflammation and by avoiding high doses of NSAIDs. - Lipid-lowering drugs should be used according to cardiovascular risk profile (SCORE/ASCVD calculator) also considering the effects of biologic drugs.
+- IRD (rheumatoid arthritis, psoriasis-arthritis, etc.) are associated with an increased prevalence of hypertension under diagnosed and poorly controlled [99,100]. - IRD show an increase in cardiovascular risk only partially related to cardiovascular risk factors [99]. - Rheumatoid arthritis is predominant among IRD. - The presence of IRD should increase one step of cardiovascular risk [99]. - BP should be lowered as in the general population, preferentially with RAS-inhibitors (evidence of an overactive RAAS system [100]) and CCBs. - Underlying diseases should be effectively treated by reducing inflammation and by avoiding high doses of NSAIDs. - Lipid-lowering drugs should be used according to cardiovascular risk profile (SCORE/ASCVD calculator) also considering the effects of biologic drugs [100].